Undergraduate Course: Advanced Topics in Chemical Physics (CHPH11004)

 ||Availability||Not available to visiting students

-The course consists of introductory MatLab workshops, exercises and a related project, lectures that present the core theoretical and experimental material and tutorials that provide training in problem solving.
-There are also two additional practical elements.
-Firstly, an exercise in which students prepare a pedagogical oral presentation based on a recent and relevant research paper.
-Secondly, a small-group exercise in which students develop a video presentation of one of the lecture topics.
-The various elements introduce specific computational, problem-solving and communication skills.
-Students will be assessed on their performance in the MatLAB project, tutorial hand-ins and the oral and video presentations.
+The first half of the course consists of 10 lectures that present the core material, and 2 tutorials that provide practical learning and training in problem solving.
+The second half of the course consists of three practical elements.
+First, a practical project in which the students develop a computer code to solve a problem and write up the results in a report.
+Second, an exercise in which students prepare an oral presentation based on a recent and relevant research paper.
+Third, a small-group exercise in which students develop a video presentation of one of the lecture topics.
+The various elements introduce specific analytical, computational, research planning, and practical techniques.
+Students will be assessed on their performance during the exercises and on their ability to communicate the results.

 It is for MChemPhys and MChemPhysX students only.